 Property and equipment are stated at cost less accumulated amortization.
-Amortization of furniture and fixtures and computer and other equipment is determined using the straight-line method over the estimated useful lives of the respective assets, generally ranging from two to ten years.
+Amortization of furniture and fixtures, equipment and computer hardware and software is determined using the straight-line method over the estimated useful lives of ten, five, three and two years for the assets, respectively.
 Amortization of leasehold improvements is determined using the straight-line method over the terms of the related lease.